Possession or Delivery of Drug Paraphernalia

 If the offense falls under subsection (b), then a conviction for Possession or Delivery of Drug Paraphernalia is punished as a Class A misdemeanor,[3] with a maximum possible fine under Texas state law of up to $4,000 and jail time of up to a year in jail unless it is shown in trial that you have been previously convicted of this offense under subsection (b), or (c) then your jail time would be no more than a year, but no less than 90 days.

-If the offense falls under subsection (c) then a conviction for Possession or Delivery of Drug Paraphernalia is punished as a State Jail Felony,[4] with a maximum possible fine under Texas state law of up to $10,000 and jail time of up to two years.
-Learn about the differences between grades of felonies and misdemeanors
+If the offense falls under subsection (c) then a conviction for Possession or Delivery of Drug Paraphernalia is punished as a state jail felony,[8] with a maximum possible fine under Texas state law of up to $10,000 and jail time of up to two years.

 Arrested or Charged With a Crime?